-Gordon Reid was born in Alexandria, Scotland on the 2nd October 1991 and until he reached the age of 14, was a fit and keen tennis player.
-However, in 2005, Gordon was tragically struck down by a rare condition called Transverse Myelitis, which attacks the spinal cord and left Gordon paralysed from the waist down.
+Gordon Reid was born in Alexandria, Scotland on the 2nd October 1991.
+Until he reached the age of 14, he was a fit and keen tennis player.
+However, in 2005, Gordon was tragically struck down by a rare condition called Transverse Myelitis.
+This condition attacks the spinal cord and left Gordon paralysed from the waist down.

 A tough and determined young man, Gordon bounced back and started playing the game he loved, only this time, in a wheelchair, and only two years after contracting this illness, he proudly wore the GB shirt at his first Paralympic Games in Beijing.